-This function is entirely self-funded (apart from some minor sitting fees), which has limited our ability to more fully and effectively represent our members and participate in legislative and policy reform.
+These activities are entirely self-funded (apart from some minor sitting fees), which has limited our ability to more fully and effectively represent our members and participate in legislative and policy reform.
 We prioritise our work with government, but at some cost to other peak body functions such as standard-setting and workforce issues.

 A lack of government funding has also meant that significant resources have had to be dedicated to sourcing and applying for grants and corporate/academic partner- and sponsorships.
 The specialist domestic and family violence sector is one of the few service-delivery sectors without a funded, coordinated, cross-jurisdiction, non-government specialist sector voice.
-If, as stated, addressing family and domestic is a key policy priority for the government, it is imperative that WESNET be better enabled and supported to carry out its essential role as the peak body for specialist domestic and family violence (DFV) services across Australia.
+If, as stated, addressing family and domestic is a key policy priority for the government, it is imperative that Wesnet be better enabled and supported to carry out its essential role as the peak body for specialist domestic and family violence (DFV) services across Australia.

 The absence of government support - compared to other sectors - sends a strong signal to the sector that is inconsistent with a commitment to improving the safety of women and girls.

-Recommendation 3: Fund the development of a national workforce strategy
+Recommendation 4: Fund the development of a national workforce strategy specifically for specialist domestic family violence services